 During fourth quarter 2017, the Company initiated a strategic restructuring initiative to better position its truck rental operations in the U.S., in which it closed certain rental locations and reduced the size of the older rental fleet, with the intent to increase fleet utilization and reduce vehicle and overhead costs ("Truck initiative").
-During the year ended December 31, 2017, as part of this initiative, the Company formally communicated the termination of employment to approximately 25 employees, and as of December 31, 2017, the Company had terminated the employment of approximately 20 of these employees.
-The Company expects further restructuring expense of approximately \$3 million related to this initiative to be incurred in 2018.
+During the year ended December 31, 2017, as part of this initiative, the Company formally communicated the termination of employment to approximately 25 employees and as of December 31, 2018 this initiative is substantially complete.

 During first quarter 2017, the Company initiated a strategic restructuring initiative to drive operational efficiency throughout the organization by reducing headcount, improving processes and consolidating functions, closing certain rental locations and decreasing the size of its fleet ("T17").
-During the year ended December 31, 2017, as part of this initiative, the Company formally communicated the termination of employment to approximately 680 employees, and as of December 31, 2017, the Company had terminated the employment of approximately 665 of these employees.
+During the year ended December 31, 2017, as part of this initiative, the Company formally communicated the termination of employment to approximately 680 employees, and as of December 31, 2018, the Company had terminated the employment of approximately 675 of these employees.
 The costs associated with this initiative primarily represent severance, outplacement services and other costs associated with employee terminations, the majority of which have been or are expected to be settled in cash.
 This initiative is substantially complete.

 In 2014, the Company committed to various strategic initiatives to identify best practices and drive efficiency throughout its organization, by reducing headcount, improving processes and consolidating functions ("T15").
 In first quarter 2016, the Company expanded the T15 restructuring to take advantage of additional efficiency opportunities.
 The expanded T15 restructuring fits within the initiative's focus areas to identify best practices and drive efficiency throughout the organization, including the consolidation of rental locations.
-During the years ended December 31, 2016 and 2015, as part of this process, the Company formally communicated the termination of employment to approximately 615 and 325 employees, respectively.
-At December 31 2017, the Company had terminated approximately 990 employees as part of this initiative.
-The costs associated with this initiative primarily represent severance, outplacement services and other costs associated with employee terminations, the majority of which have been or are expected to be settled in cash.
+During the year ended December 31, 2016, as part of this process, the Company formally communicated the termination of employment to approximately 615 employees.
+At December 31 2018, the Company had terminated approximately 990 employees as part of this initiative.
+The costs associated with this initiative primarily represent severance, outplacement services and other costs associated with employee terminations, the majority of which have been settled in cash.
 This initiative is complete.